scalessim/SCALES-DRP/README.rst

 Where the target.txt has all files to be reduced.
 Bias and object files.

-The daytime calibration will takes place automatically finding the files from a folder. '-d' for directory, followed by the path ot the directory, then mention the mode of obseravation.
+The daytime calibration will takes place automatically finding the files from a folder. '-d' for directory, followed by the path to the directory, then mention the mode of obseravation.

 start_scales_calib -d path-to-folder -lr  # For daytime calibration process